HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 ###### Elaborate data flow of inter-module communication
 To set proper shape and size of data, there were several trial and error.
-As shape of data required in each module was different, I had to ponder on computation cost of reshaping data while a current module was transferring data to next module.
+As shape of data required in each module was different, I pondered on computation cost of reshaping data while a current module was transferring data to next module.
 Also, because RL agent utilized experience replay, limitation of memory size used for replay buffer was a big issue.
 Therefore, size of state in RL had to be defined properly.